HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 Overall, 60.7% of resources served on the web have a cache TTL that could be considered too short compared to its content age.
 Furthermore, the median delta between the TTL and age is 25 days - again, an indication of significant under-caching.

-When we break this out by first party vs third party in the following table, we can see that almost two-thirds (61.6%) of first-party resources can benefit from a longer TTL.
+When we break this out by first-party vs third-party in the following table, we can see that almost two-thirds (61.6%) of first-party resources can benefit from a longer TTL.
 This clearly highlights a need to spend extra attention focusing on what is cacheable, and then ensuring that caching is configured correctly.

 <figure>
   <table>